nbdc-datahub/hbcd-docs/docs/instruments/eeg/index-alt.md

 <p>EEG BIDS conversion was handled by <a href="https://github.com/aces/eeg2bids">EEG2BIDS Wizard</a>, a custom MATLAB application developed for HBCD EEG data management and BIDS formatting installed at all HBCD sites.
 After each EEG session, raw data are uploaded to the Wizard, which, among other things, converts this data to the BIDS standard data structure.</p>
 </div>

-The `eeg/` BIDS data folder contains several filetypes in BIDS format providing information about the recording system, location of electrodes, events for each task, and raw data:
+The `eeg/` folder contains raw EEG data in BIDS format including information about the recording system, location of electrodes, and events for each task:

 <pre class="folder-tree">
 hbcd/